-Over the last several months we’ve touched on many areas of formative assessment, including some techniques and ideas that can be used in the classroom at little or no cost.
-All of these formative assessment ideas are designed to a) elicit evidence of student learning so the teacher can adjust his/her plan to better teach students, and b) engage the entire classroom and involve all students in their own learning.
+Over the last several months, we’ve touched on many areas of formative assessment, including some techniques and ideas that can be used in the classroom at little or no cost.
+All these formative assessment ideas are designed to elicit evidence of student learning so teachers can adjust their plan to better teach students, and engage the entire classroom and involve all students in their own learning.

-So far, our blogs have touched on the following formative assessment ideas:
+Our blog posts have touched on the following formative assessment ideas so far:

 2. The Exit Ticket